-File encrypted with UEK1 to program at untrusted facility or for Broadcast field update - Click to include Fabric and/or eNVM into the bitsream files to be programmed.
-If the selected features are not protected by UPK1, the bitstream can be programmed at untrusted location, since it is encrypted with UEK1 that is preprogrammed into the device.
+File encrypted with UEK1 to program at untrusted facility or for Broadcast field update - Click to include Fabric and /or eNVM and/or Export Pass Keys in Plaintext into the bitstream files to be programmed.
+If the selected features are not protected by UPK1, the bitstream can be programmed at an untrusted location, since it is encrypted with UEK1 that is preprogrammed into the device.

-File encrypted with UEK2 to program at untrusted facility or for Broadcast field update - Click to include Fabric and/or eNVM into the bitsream files to be programmed.
-If the selected features are not protected by UPK1, the bitstream can be programmed at untrusted location, since it is encrypted with UEK2 that is preprogrammed into the device.
+File encrypted with UEK2 to program at untrusted facility or for Broadcast field update - Click to include Fabric and /or eNVM and/or Export Pass Keys in Plaintext into the bitstream files to be programmed.
+If the selected features are not protected by UPK1, the bitstream can be programmed at an untrusted location, since it is encrypted with UEK2 that is preprogrammed into the device.

 File encrypted with UEK3 to program at untrusted facility or for Broadcast field update - Click to include Fabric and/or eNVM into the bitsream files to be programmed.
-If the selected features are not protected by UPK1, the bitstream can be programmed at untrusted location, since it is encrypted with UEK3 that is preprogrammed into the device.
+If the selected features are not protected by UPK1, the bitstream can be programmed at an untrusted location, since it is encrypted with UEK3 that is preprogrammed into the device.